My first short story success was courtesy of Barclays Bank.

 The competition theme was ‘an interview with the bank manager’ so I wrote a story about a couple asking for a loan.

 I’d recently read D.H.
-Lawrence’s Sons and Lovers so the story was decidedly derivative.
+Lawrence’s novel Sons and Lovers so the story was decidedly derivative.

 I remember writing about the woman’s bare arms as she held their baby.